Govt won’t let Shahbaz go abroad: Azma

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Azma Bukhari said that the government’s entire attention was on Shahbaz Sharif.
+She said that the government’s entire attention was on Shahbaz Sharif.
 As Shahbaz Sharif got relief from the court, the rulers are in trouble, she added.
-In a statement here on Monday, Azma Bukhari alleged that the government did nothing to solve people’s problems.
+In a statement here on Monday, she alleged that the government did nothing to solve people’s problems.

 She said that after the sugar mafia, now the chicken mafia has also surfaced.
 People are shouting that ghee, sugar, flour and other eatables are expensive, but government is doing nothing, she alleged.